alienspaces/go-mud/README-TODO.md

 - Client: Icons for room contents
 - Server: Implement 2 second turns
 - Client: Implement 2 second progress bar and retries
+- Server: Dungeon instances, spawn a new dungeon instance that can occupy max N characters, provides for physically deleting old dungeon instances when there are no longer playing characters (no activity for X days perhaps).
 - Server: Implement monster movement
 - Server: Object effects
 - Server: Spells and spell effects